 Yeah, just about that.

-I spent 16 hours with him uh interviewing.
+I spent 16 hours with him interviewing.

 It's not a biography.

-I mean it's certainly an authorized biography.
+I mean, it's certainly an authorized biography.

-It's uh a lot of email exchanges.
+A lot of email exchanges.

 I haven't, to this day, I have not read the whole thing.

-I've I've thumbed through it, you know, page, check a page here, check a page there.
+I've thumbed through it, you know, page, check a page here, check a page there.

-Uh well, Snerdley says, why not?
+Well, Snerdley says, why not?

 I don't read anything about it.